pitsianis/AdaptiveHierarchicalRegularBinning.jl/README.md

 Given a cloud of points in a potentially high dimensional metric space, we partition the points into a hierarchy of regular bins (hypercubes), by subdividing each hypercube adaptively up to a maximum L levels.
 A bin is not subdivided if it is at the maximum level `maxL` or contains up to `maxP` points.

-*This package is under heavy development, and the API is not stable yet.*

 ## Example